François l'Olonnais: Expedition to Honduras

 Seven hundred pirates enlisted with l'Olonnais when he mounted his next expedition, this time to the Central American mainland.
 In 1667, after pillaging Puerto Cavallo on the coast of Honduras, l'Olonnais was ambushed by a large force of Spanish soldiers while en route to San Pedro.
 Only narrowly escaping with his life, l'Olonnais captured two Spaniards.
 Exquemelin wrote:"'He drew his cutlass, and with it cut open the breast of one of those poor Spanish, and pulling out his heart with his sacrilegious hands, began to bite and gnaw it with his teeth, like a ravenous wolf, saying to the rest: I will serve you all alike, if you show me not another way".

 Horrified, the surviving Spaniard showed l'Olonnais a clear route to San Pedro.
 L'Olonnais and the few men still surviving were repelled, and retreated back to their ship.
 They ran aground on a shoal on the Pearl keys from Nicaragua.
 Unable to dislodge their craft, they headed inland to find food.
-From here, he ran several operational attacks to Campeche, San Pedro Sula and Guatemala and trying to penetrate Nicaragua inland cities through the Nicaraguan river (now called El Rio Grande de Matagalpa) and was defeated and almost killed by the natives of the region.
+From here, he ran several operational attacks to Campeche, San Pedro Sula and Guatemala, and was trying to penetrate Nicaragua inland cities through the Nicaraguan river (now called El Rio Grande de Matagalpa).
+He was defeated and almost killed by the natives of the region.
 He escaped and went to Cartagena in Colombia, looking for food.
 He was captured by the natives from Darién, a modern-day province of Panama.
-They were captured by the indigenous Kuna tribe, which killed l'Olonnais.
+They were captured by the indigenous Guna people who killed l'Olonnais.
 Exquemelin wrote that the natives:

 "...tore him in pieces alive, throwing his body limb by limb into the fire and his ashes into the air; to the intent no trace nor memory might remain of such an infamous, inhuman creature".

-At some point before his death he sailed briefly to Jamaica to sell off a prize ship.
+At some point before his death, he sailed briefly to Jamaica to sell off a prize ship.
 It was purchased in 1668 by Roc Brasiliano, who sailed with Jelles de Lecat against the Spanish alongside Henry Morgan.

 In popular culture

 The Japanese transliteration of l'Olonnois (Roronoa) served as inspiration for the name of Roronoa Zoro in the manga series One Piece.
 The appearance of another character in the series, the swordsman Dracule Mihawk, is likely based on L'Olonnais' 1684 portrait as well.
 In the 1980 film The Island, it is revealed that a secret enclave of pirates had been in existence for three hundred years, after it was established by Jean-David Nau (also known as François l'Olonnais).
-Furthermore, his South American exploits might have been partial inspiration for the Errol Flynn character, Geoffrey Thorp, in The Sea Hawk (1940 film).
+Furthermore, his South American exploits might have been partial inspiration for the Errol Flynn character, Geoffrey Thorp, in The Sea Hawk.

 Nau is one of nine historical pirates who can be fought in Sid Meier's Pirates!